 When calculating the allowance for loan losses and the allowance for lending-related commitments, the Firm assesses whether exposures share similar risk characteristics.
 If similar risk characteristics exist, the Firm estimates expected credit losses collectively, considering the risk associated with a particular pool and the probability that the exposures within the pool will deteriorate or default.
 The assessment of risk characteristics is subject to significant management judgment.
-Emphasizing one characteristic over another or considering additional characteristics could affect the allowance.
+Emphasizing one characteristics could affect the allowance.